There’s a lot to consider with chronic stomach pain, but please digest this—stomach aches aren’t normal.

 Diabetes is a complex condition that has the potential to wreak havoc on organs, including the bowel.
 The length of your diabetes diagnosis and how often your blood sugars are at a normal level impact bowel disease.

 Healthcare providers are very tuned into exterior neuropathy and checking a patient’s feet because they are visible and measureable.
-When it comes to the bowel it can be another story.
-The bowel is just as vulnerable to neuropathy, but it’s not easily seen or tested — everything in this arena is invasive, meaning doctors must use instruments to look into your body.
-Neuropathy in the gut can slow down or speed up motility or normal rate of contractions in the gut, resulting in gastrointestinal upset.
+When it comes to the bowel, it can be another story.
+The bowel is just as vulnerable to neuropathy, but it’s not easily seen or tested—every action in this area is invasive, meaning doctors must use instruments to look into your body.
+Neuropathy in the gut can slow down or speed up motility, the normal rate of contractions in the gut, resulting in gastrointestinal upset.

-Diabetics prone to stomach neuropathy are also tied to a higher incidence of autoimmune gut diseases, and like it or not, autoimmune disease breeds more autoimmune disease.
+People with diabetes who are prone to stomach neuropathy have also been linked to a higher incidence of autoimmune gut diseases, and like it or not, autoimmune disease breeds more autoimmune disease.

 When a patient mentions diabetes and gut symptoms, providers should pay attention.

 In order to get the best treatment possible, it’s necessary to identify the culprit.
 In the case of celiac disease, for example, the best remedy is actually diet.
 Once irritating gluten is removed from the diet, the gut slowly begins its healing process.
 Other diagnoses may require medications, diet changes, and other procedures.